humanWasHere/SPQR/README.md

 * runs measure
 * merges the informations between the first two
 * calculates the last values to enter in the <EPS_Data> of the recipe
-* generates a .csv or .hss file
+* generates a .csv and .json file

 ### inputs&outputs :
 To use this software, you will need to enter the following informations :